 - Provide a current AEF membership number on your application

-Appeals of such decision may be made in writing and accompanied by a fifty dollar deposit to the AEF, who at its discretion may or may not call for a formal review before a panel of peers not in excess of four (4).
-If the formal review finds in favour of the Official the fifty dollar deposit will be returned.
+Appeals of such a decision may be made in writing and accompanied by a fifty dollar deposit to the AEF.
+The AEF, at its discretion, may or may not call for a formal review before a panel of peers not in excess of four (4).
+If the formal review finds in favour of the Official, the fifty dollar deposit will be returned.

 Questions?
 Contact the AEF Competitions Coordinator at [email protected].

 To better serve our website visitors and members we have ongoingly updated listings of our member Businesses, Clubs, Instructors, Coaches, Officials, Stables and Facilities.
 We can help you find what you’re looking for.

 Questions?
 Concerns?
 Ideas?
 We'd love to hear from you.

 Calgary, AB T2X 1S3

 8:30am - 4:30pm

 Saturday, Sunday & Holidays: